 Cruise West: Spirit Of Oceanus – 335 Nights

-The big daddy of around the world cruises for 2010 has to be Cruise West’s Spirit of Oceanus, which leaves from Singapore on March 6 on a jam-packed journey around the globe.
+The mack daddy of around the world cruises has to be Cruise West’s Spirit of Oceanus, which leaves from Singapore on March 6 on a jam-packed journey around the globe.
 In the East, the Spirit of Oceanus will visit India, Oman and Egypt.
 From there, it will head over to the Mediterranean, charming guests with many prime ports of call.
 Scandinavia is next on the agenda, after which the ship heads down the coast of North America around to Panama.
 The Spirit of Oceanus then spends time in the South Pacific before curving around past the Spice Islands and back to Singapore.

 Regent Seven Seas: Voyager – 119 Nights

-Although the 2010 itinerary for Regent Seven Seas’ Voyager isn’t nearly as ambitious as that of the Spirit of Oceanus, it is still a full-fledged around the world cruise.
-It leaves San Diego on January 13, heading west down into the South Pacific and over around the eastern coast of Australia.
+Although the itinerary for Regent Seven Seas’ Voyager isn’t nearly as ambitious as that of the Spirit of Oceanus, it is still a full-fledged around the world cruise.
+It leaves San Diego heading west down into the South Pacific and over around the eastern coast of Australia.
 From there, the Voyager cuts up into Shanghai and Hong Kong.
 It skirts the Seychelles then heads south around the southern tip of the African continent – a three-night stop in Capetown is one highlight.
 Finally, Voyager spends a bit of time in the Caribbean before finishing up its exciting journey in Fort Lauderdale, Florida.

 Cunard: Queen Mary 2 – 101 Nights